Lipscomb University Scholarships 2025–2026 | Full Guide for Parents

 Do I need to apply separately?

 Yes.
-Lipscomb superscores both ACT and SAT — they consider your best section scores across test dates.
+Lipscomb considers your best section scores from multiple test dates.

 🏆 Flagship Scholarships (Competitive)